 These unique, cornmeal waffles are easy to make but read over these tips to make it a no-fail deal.

 - Separate the eggs when they're cold and then let them come to room temperature.
-This way they'll separate easier and the yolk will be less likely to leak into the white.
+This will make them separate more easily, and the yolk will be less likely to leak into the white.

-- If you under beat the egg whites they will be too loose.
-If you over beat them they'll be clumpy.
+- If you underbeat the egg whites, they will be too loose, and if you overbeat them, they will be clumpy.
 Beat them just until you can pull the beater straight up and a stiff peak forms on the egg white.

 - Fold in just half the egg whites at first.
 This helps loosen the batter up and the rest of the whites go in without deflating.